 So far, the pregnancy of the guinea pigs might sound too simple; the gestation period is relatively short, with pups being born with open eyes, visible teeth, and full-fur coat.

 But, the gestation period and birth of guinea pigs are nothing short of interesting and fascinating.
 Read on to learn more.

 The sow (female) carries the pups on average between 60 and 70 days.
 The guinea pigs are highly social creatures, and keeping males and females together will most likely result in new pups.

 The sows (female guinea pigs) enter a period of fertility for mating every 16 days, which is quite often.
 In general, guinea pigs are sexually mature at 10 weeks of age or older.

 On the other hand, if you want to breed them on purpose, the sow should have her first pups when she is at least 3 months old, or more optimal, 7 months old.
-Less than this, or much more than this can result in a complicated pregnancy, and it is advisable to keep track of the age and monthly schedules of these rodents.
+Less or much more than this can result in complicated pregnancy.
+It is advisable to keep track of the age and monthly schedules of these rodents.

 How Many Babies Do Guinea Pigs Have at Once?

 The litter of the guinea pigs can range from 1 to 8 pups on average.
 Most commonly, 2 or 4 is the regular number of healthy, good-looking pups that are born.
 On a yearly basis, the females can have 5 litters (births) total.

 How Old Are Guinea Pigs When They Can Get Pregnant?